FAQ: “Can I Have Breast Implant Surgery Before Having Children?”

 But we digress!
 The subject of today’s blog is women considering breast implant surgery NOW, who fully expect to have children in the future.
 They come to Dr. Capizzi with two big questions.
 Maybe they’re on your list too.

-Absolutely, yes, breast implant surgery is not incompatible with pregnancy.
+Absolutely, yes.
+Breast implant surgery is not incompatible with pregnancy.
 What’s important to remember is your breasts are always changing.
 Pregnancy and nursing effect breast shape – with or without implants – as do weight fluctuations, medical history and the collective effect of gravity over time.
 Just one caveat from Dr. Capizzi.
 He advises that if you are actively trying to get pregnant or will be breastfeeding within the next year, waiting is the best option.
-Meet Dr. Capizzi’s patient Amanda, shown here.
-We think she’ll be a great mother someday.
-Now in her 20s, she has the body she feels she was meant to have.

 In most all instances, breastfeeding with implants is not an issue.
 Dr. Capizzi almost always recommends breast implant placement under the pectoral muscle – as do most board-certified plastic surgeons.
 With sub-muscular placement, nipple and breast glands and ducts are not directly impacted.
 Dr. Capizzi would also advise an inframammary incision at the breast crease rather than the periareolar incision placement – to mitigate any chance of changes in nipple sensation or function.
 For many moms and babies, breastfeeding is a true bonding experience.
 Breast implants won’t get in the way.

-At Stillwater, we cultivate personal relationship with our patients.
-You may have noticed, that all the women shown on Stillwaterplasticsurgery.com are real patients, not hired models.
+At Capizzi MD, we cultivate personal relationship with our patients.
+You may have noticed, that all the women shown on capizzimd.com are real patients, not hired models.
 Here’s what one patient, Becca, told us back in the spring of 2012:

 “I wanted a breast augmentation for years and years.
 I am not doing this for someone else.
 I don’t need this to be comfortable with myself.
 Kids and marriage are not a thought right now.
 Why wait?
 I want to enjoy it while I can.
 I was serious about the surgery, but I’d never gone to a consultation.
 It’s time.
 I thought – I’m going to be 26.
 Finding Dr. Capizzi made all the difference.”